-Each topic has been addressed in a separate subtheme annex, which summarises the baseline situation, trends and outlook into an analysis of gaps and possible ideas for future action.
+Each topic has been addressed in a separate subtheme annex, which summarises the baseline situation, trends and outlook, as well as an analysis of gaps and potential investment and research ideas.
+These subtheme annexes were developed prior to the workshop in Brest, and their objective was to provide material for discussion.
 The main body of the report draws conclusions regarding the separate subtheme annexes.

-The present report is structured as follows:
+The present report is therefore structured as follows:

-- Main body - Baseline situation and trends: discussion of future trends and potential directions - Workshop discussions - Gap analysis: identification of gaps and suggestions for actions to be taken - Potential ideas for future action: research and investment priorities, including findings from the workshop held

-- Annex per subtheme - Context: introduction to the theme, important definitions, etc - Baseline situation and trends: discussion on the future trends and potential directions - Assessment: identification of gaps and suggestions for actions to be taken
+- Main body - Baseline situation and trends: discussion of future trends and potential directions - Gap analysis: identification of gaps and suggestions for actions to be taken - Potential investment and research ideas - Summary of workshop discussions (post-workshop reporting) - Annex per subtheme (pre-work context setting) - Context: introduction to the theme, important definitions, etc - Baseline situation and trends: discussion on the future trends and potential directions - Assessment: identification of gaps and potential research and investment ideas